Get help for addiction and mental health.

 - Interventions | Treatment | Recovery Coaching | Case Management | Sober Escort | Failure to Launch | Anxiety | Depression | Marijuana

 Taking the first step

-Congratulations on taking the first step in ending addiction in your family for good.
+Congratulations on taking the first step in ending addiction and mental health suffering in your family for good.
 South Florida Intervention offers a range of recovery services that lead families from crisis to long-term recovery.
-We are experts in getting people who struggle with drug and alcohol addiction to accept treatment so they can begin living happy and purpose-driven lives.
+We are experts in getting people who struggle with mental health, anxiety, depression, drug and alcohol addiction to accept treatment so they can begin living happy and purpose-driven lives.